 Conveniently located in the southeastern part of Ventura County, just 50 miles northwest of downtown Los Angeles, Moorpark is the natural choice for residency and to raise a family.
 Moorpark is recognized for having the lowest number of serious crimes committed in Ventura County and is one of the safest cities of its size in the United States.

 The City of Moorpark is governed by a Council / City Manager form of government.
 The Mayor is elected at large to serve a two-year term.
-The four City Council members are elected at large to serve staggered four-year terms
+The four City Council members serve staggered four-year terms.